Atiyakh/Fluxon/README.md

 ### Running the Server

-As we saw earlier, `Fluxon.Endpoint.run_server(<Fluxon.Endpoint.Server object>)` is unironically responsible for running the server, so just run `server.py`, since we have already passed the server instance to `run_server`.
+Fluxon.Endpoint.run_server(<Fluxon.Endpoint.Server object>) is responsible for starting the server.
+Just run server.py—the instance is already passed to run_server.

 ```bash
 python server.py